emmascotson/Predicting-Customer-Churn/README.md

-# Predicting customer churn for SyriaTel
+# Predicting SyriaTel Customer Churn

-This project predicts customer churn in a telecommunication company using machine learning tools to analyze historical data on customer behavior, service usage, and location factors.
+## Analysis Overview

-The goal is to identify patterns that signal when a customer is likely to cancel their service.
+This project analyzes data from the telecommunication company SyriaTel, to identify patterns that signal when a customer is likely to cancel their service, or "churn".
 By leveraging predictive models such as logistic regression or decision trees, the company can proactively intervene with targeted offers or improved services to retain at-risk customers.

-This project will utilize a dataset of SyriaTel customer interactions and subscription details, applying data preprocessing, feature engineering, and model evaluation to develop an accurate churn prediction model.
-This approach not only enhances customer satisfaction and loyalty but also significantly reduces loss in revenue.

 ## Business understanding